BenjaminHLee/ESG-2/README.md

 # ESG-2
-Okay so this readme is def wrong (at least wrt this branch) and needs to be updated significantly.
+Okay so the old readme is def wrong (at least wrt this branch) and needs to be updated significantly.

 Flask app is at MVP status.
 Supports ESG-1 and ESG-2 games.
 No pretty charts yet.